jackfranklin/javascriptplayground.com/_posts/2017-02-13-context-in-reactjs-applications.md

 One issue you might find in big apps is that you might need to pass props from a top level `ParentComponent` to a deeply nested `ChildComponent`.
 The components in between will probably have no use the these props and should probably not even know about them.
 When this situation arises, you can consider using React's context feature.

-Context acts like a portal in your application in which components can place data that can be accessed without being passed through explictly.
+Context acts like a portal in your application in which components can make data available to other components further down the tree without being passed through explictly as props.

 ![](/img/posts/context-in-react/context.png)